 Sweet wormwood can have an interesting effect on cancer cells, too.
 Research suggests that it targets breast cancer cells and cells of a certain form of prostate cancer, acting toxic to them and possibly destroying them or hindering their growth.
 Other forms of cancer, including leukemia, have responded to the use of sweet wormwood, and further research might prove wormwood's effectiveness as an anti-cancer treatment.

 Wormwood is thought to help with hepatitis and jaundice, protect the liver, boost the immune system and lessen gall bladder inflammation.
 It also can increase hunger and digestive enzyme production, alleviate arthritis and food poisoning, heal skin problems and encourage colds and the flu to recede.
 Less common uses of wormwood include fly and insect deterrents and flea killers for pets.

 Sweet wormwood also can be used in a culinary manner.
-The Chinese use sweet wormwood to construct salads.
+The Chinese use it to construct salads.
 The salad itself is bitter and acidic because of a marinade that contains spiced rice vinegar.
 The meal is classified as a delicacy.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!